 The premiums for the child's cover will be based on our pricing for a non-smoker and the age of the child when the child exercises the option.
 If the premiums on your cover are guaranteed, the premiums for the child's cover will also be guaranteed.
-If the premiums for the child's cover will also be reviewable, the premiums for the child's cover will also be reviewable.
+If the premiums for the child's cover will also the child's cover will also be reviewable.